Last updated on May 9th, 2021 at 01:52 pm

 After the completion of all the steps, a KYC identification number is obtained by the investor which means they can now surf different schemes and invest in whichever scheme they like.

 The author of this article is by Shiv Kumavat.
-Shiv Kumawat is a content writer and blogger with interest in outreach content.
-You can see his published content on the domain of finance and taxes.
+Shiv Kumawat is a content writer and blogger with an interest in outreach content.